tagion/hibon_spec/Hash_invariant_Binary_Object_Notation.md

 ## Compliment rules

-#### Rules for key objects and array
+#### A. Rules for key objects and array

 1. A HiBON package is defined as complete Document including the first length 'len'.

 2. An empty HiBON defined with a size of 1 byte and the value of '\x00'.

 3. The member key can be either an index as a u32 number or as a ASCII text.

 4. If the len of the key has the value '\x00' then the key is u32 number.

 5. if then len of the key has a value greater than zero then the key is represented as an ASCII string of the length len.

 6. An HiBON is defined as an Array if all the keys is a number u32.

 7. If one or more keys is not a u32 number then the HiBON is defined as an Object.

 8. If the HiBON is empty the it is defined as both an Object and Array.

-9. All keys most be ordered according to the **key-ordering** algorithm
+9. All keys most be ordered according to the **is_key_ordered** algorithm.

-10. All keys most comply with **key-valid** algorithm
+10. All keys most comply with **in_key_valid** algorithm.

-11. A keys is defined to be an index according to the **is-index** algorithm
+11. A keys is defined to be an index according to the **is_index** algorithm.

+12. All keys must be unique this means that no key in a HiBON is allowed to have the same value.

-12. The VER filed most be the first field in the recorder.
+13. The VER filed most be the first field in the recorder.

-13. The VER of the value '\x00' is not allow.
+14. The VER of the value '\x00' is not allow.

-14. If the version filed is not available the HiBON version is the same as the parent HiBON.
+15. If the version filed is not available the HiBON version is the same as the parent HiBON.

-15. If the VER field is not set the default version is zero.
+16. If the VER field is not set the default version is zero.

-#### Rules for types
+#### B. Rules for types

 1. BOOLEAN type must only contain '\x00' for false and '\x01' for true other values are not allowed